forestryio/forestry.io/hugo/content/docs/troubleshooting/could-not-locate-gemfile-or-bundle-directory.md

 # serve your project to localhost:4000
 bundle exec jekyll serve

-# Open a web browser and got the the url localhost:4000
+# Open a web browser and go to the url localhost:4000
 # to make sure your website looks as expected

 git add Gemfile Gemfile.lock